Pero-coder/MTP-Client/README.md

-# MTP-Client
+# Meme Transfer Protocol Client
- Client for Meme Transfer Protocol in KSI.
+ Simple desktop application used for sendig memes througth MTP protocol written in Python using Tkinter module.